Introduction to the philosophy

 But this is not how we understand philosophy in Careful Nursing.
 Our aim is to think philosophically about nursing ideas and how we practice.

-We think philosophically about nursing every day without realising it; every time we reflect on our practice, question our practice or wonder what components of our practice actually mean.
+Implicitly, we think philosophically about nursing every day without realising it, for example, every time we reflect on our practice, question our practice or wonder what components of our practice actually mean.
 But sometimes we think about things on the surface.
 In emphasising philosophical thinking our aim is to think in a deeper way and to think explicitly, that is, to clarify and critique what we think and why we think it.

 For example, we frequently say we practice nursing holistically but do we know what holistic actually means?
-It can have two different meanings.
+Holistic is given different meanings.
 Increasing, we talk about person-centred care but how do we define a person?
 What does it mean to be a person?
 What do we mean when we say we give person-centred care?
 If we don't think philosophically we can be at risk for not really knowing what we are talking about.

 Philosophy has its roots in the ancient world as philo-sophia, love of wisdom.
 Wisdom was sought by observing and experiencing the whole of reality and, through reflection and reasoning, seeking to understand human life and relationships and how to lead a good and flourishing life.
 In nursing we can think of this as reflecting on the reality of our nursing world, using reasoning to examine the concepts we use and how we apply them in practice.
 Philosophical thinking underlies out aim to practice nursing in the best possible way; it helps us to flourish as nurses.